Auditor Salaries In South Africa | Know The Numbers

 4. Analytical Thinking

-Auditors have to go through complicated financial data and identify discrepancies or patterns.
-This skill set helps understand the underlying trends and make informed decisions on the basis of the data.
+Auditors must review complex financial data and identify discrepancies or patterns.
+This skill set helps understand underlying trends and make informed decisions based on data.

 5. Data Analysis